galacticglum/ai-redditor/README.md

 # ai-redditor
-An text generation Transformer model trained on Reddit posts.
+A text generation Transformer model trained on Reddit posts.